raesian/SeattleLungProject/LabMembers.markdown

         'i23': {
             name: 'Ian Ho',
             title: 'Junior - Biochemistry',
-            bio: 'Ian is a second year international student from Taiwan.
+            bio: 'Ian is a junior international student from Taiwan.
 Loving Chemistry and Biology lead him to biochemistry and an internship in this lab.'
         },
         'i25': {
             name: 'Patrick Hong',